ring0networks/browser_support/manifest_v3/README.md

 To test if the extension is working correctly:

 - Activate Ring Zero Dome.
-- From a station or device whose traffic is inspected by Ring Zero Dome, go to one of the browsers listed above, already with the extension installed ConnectionSetextension.
+- From a station or device whose traffic is inspected by Ring Zero Dome, install the Ring Zero Dome Block Page Extension in the browser of choice.
-- In the chosen browser, try to access a URL relating to a domain contained in one of the Ring Zero Dome blocklists.
+- In the chosen browser, clear navigation data and try to access a URL corresponding to one of the blocked Ring Zero Dome categories.
-- The connection should be locked and the custom lock page should be displayed by the browser.
+- The connection should be blocked and the custom lock page should be displayed by the browser.